What is a balance sheet?

 As your lender, we can release up to 90% of your invoices within 24 hours.
 On payment of the invoice from your customers, we will then release the final amount minus any fees and charges.
 There are different types of invoice financing options available to businesses depending on the situation and the level of control they require in collecting unpaid invoices.

-We are an invoice financing company who offer a solution whereby payments are collected on your behalf managed by our team of expert credit controllers so you can focus on running your business.
-Our Confidential Invoice Discounting solution is offered to businesses who want to maintain their own credit control processes, therefore this remains strictly confidential so your customers are unaware of our involvement.
+Our confidential invoice discounting solution is offered to businesses who want to maintain their own credit control processes, therefore this remains strictly confidential so your customers are unaware of our involvement.

 Get in touch